 Ann Mortifee, CM is a Canadian singer, composer and librettist, author, and keynote speaker.
 Her work draws on spiritual traditions from around the world, and her music blends folk, musical theatre, pop, sacred and world music.
 She is a member of the Order of Canada, and has received national and international distinctions and awards for her albums, concerts, musicals, scores for ballet, film, opera and TV as well as her book, In Love with the Mystery.
 She facilitates arts and consciousness workshops, and has co-founded two foundations – one for social innovation and one for forestry conservation. (annmortifee.com)

-David Feinstein, Ph.D., is a clinical psychologist and a pioneer in developing innovative therapeutic approaches, leading to nine national awards for his books on consciousness and healing.
+David Feinstein, Ph.D., is a clinical psychologist and the author of Personal Mythology, is a pioneer in developing innovative therapeutic approaches, leading to nine national awards for his books on consciousness and healing.
 He and his wife, Donna Eden, have built the world’s largest and most vibrant organization teaching energy medicine.
 Their latest award-winning book, The Energies of Love, achieved best-seller status on the NY Times Relationship List.
 David has served on the faculties of The Johns Hopkins University School of Medicine, Antioch College, and the California School of Professional Psychology.
 (Learn more)

 Susan Anderson – Demeter, goddess of the earth and fertility, sister of Zeus